kiu/nakabo/README.md

 Welcome to *nakabo* - a collection of neatly designed breakout boards aimed at simplifying development and experimentation.

-Feel free to give me a shoutout on [@kiu112](https://twitter.com/kiu112) - I would love to see how my [#nakabo](https://twitter.com/search?q=%2523nakabo) boards are being used in your projects.
+Feel free to give me a shoutout [@kiu112](https://twitter.com/kiu112) - I would love to see how my [#nakabo](https://twitter.com/search?q=%2523nakabo) boards are being used in your projects.

 # nakabo-avr64*